This document will explain the AMS standard configuration file set and the thinking behind this configuration standard

 Staging and Enabled Farm Directories

-The following directories allow you to build out configuration files having a staging area that you can work on files and only enable then when they are ready.
+The following directories allow you to build out configuration files with a staging area, such that you can work on files and only enable them when they are ready.

 /etc/httpd/conf.dispatcher.d/available_farms/